Preamble

 If Risler BLOSUM62 PAM250 or Identity , several scores are calculated:

-• in-Group Score (ISc) is a classical computation of a similarity score within each group.
+- in-Group Score (ISc) is a classical calculation of a similarity score within each group.

 For a column made of 3 residues ACD: